wb3rg/CL4R1T4S/README.md

     If you're interacting with an AI without knowing its system prompt, you’re not talking to a neutral intelligence — you’re talking to a shadow-puppet.

-CL4R1T4S is here to fix that.
+CL4R1T4S is here to help.

 🛠 Contribute